CivicActions/ssp-toolkit/docs/ssp.md

 AWS built-in features of AWS Identity and Access Management (IAM) provides the capability for Hardware MFA using Gemalto SafeNet IDProve 100 and 700 OTP Tokens which are compliant to OATH open standard (time based - 6 digits) Expected battery life is 3-5 years or approximately 15,000 - 20,000 clicks.
 These products are handheld devices that provide strong authentication by generating a unique password that is valid for only one attempt and for 30 seconds.

 It is the customer organization's responsibility to implement Hardware MFA.
 Refer to http://aws.amazon.com/iam/details/mfa/ and http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html

+##### Project

+Project does not support physical hardware token-based authentication.
+Therefore this control is Not Applicable.

 ### IA-6: Authenticator Feedback